 Mix it up with style

-Best way to get a diversified portfolio, says Alan Friedman, portfolio manager for the Armada fund family, is to make sure you have your hand in a little bit of each style.
-Friedman recommends owning at least five funds, each representing the major styles: large-cap growth, large-cap value, small-cap growth, small-cap value -- plus an international fund.
+The best way to get a diversified portfolio is to make sure you have your hand in a little bit of each style.
+Consider owning at least five funds, each representing the major styles: large-cap growth, large-cap value, small-cap growth, small-cap value—plus an international fund.
 Investors nearing retirement or who expect to need income might want to add a balanced fund, which has more income-producing securities.

 Fund styles fall in and out of favor almost as abruptly as women's fashion, especially when the markets are in transition and you don't know which way they're going to go.
 If you diversify, you can benefit no matter which direction the market is going without playing the losing game of trying to time the market.
 In a volatile market, for example, which style is in vogue is likely to shift without warning.

 Fund managers like to emulate the investing strategies of successful peers, so it's easy to unwittingly own too much of a sector or stock even though you've invested in more than one fund.
 The easiest way to avoid overlap is to pick funds that stay true to their style.
 Kiplinger lists each fund's style in our Fund Finder.
 Another quick way to gauge fund style is to log on to Morningstar.com and type in the fund symbol, then scroll down to the style box.
 If you typed in JANSX, the symbol for Janus Fund, for example, you'd see that it invests in large companies with growth potential and has most all of its assets in stocks.